-Appeal - An appeal is something you do if you disagree with our decision to deny a request for coverage of health care services or payment for services you already received.
+Appeal - An appeal is something you do if you disagree with our decision to deny a request for coverage of health care services or prescription drugs or payment for services or drugs you already received.
 You may also make an appeal if you disagree with our decision to stop services that you are receiving.
-For example, you may ask for an appeal if we don't pay for an item or service you think you should be able to receive.
+For example, you may ask for an appeal if we don't pay for a drug, item, or service you think you should be able to receive.
 Chapter 7 explains appeals, including the process involved in making an appeal.